hwheeler01/CompBio/github.md

 #move up one directory from your myrepo
 cd ..
 #clone YOUR GitHub repo to your local machine/home directory
+#after forking, click the green "Clone or download" button and clipboard to copy address
 git clone https://github.com/YOUR-USERNAME/DrW_myrepo.git
 cd DrW_myrepo
 #specify Dr. Wheeler's repo is upstream of your copy